openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 in a qualified superclass constructor call statement, a :index:`compile-time error` occurs if the type of *e* is:

--  neither *O*, nor a subclass of *O*; or
+-  Neither *O* nor a subclass of *O*; or
--  not accessible (see :ref:`Scopes`).
+-  Not accessible (see :ref:`Scopes`).

-An ordinary method call evaluates an alternate constructor call statement left-to-right, starting from the arguments and proceeding to the constructor, and then calls the constructor.
+An ordinary method call evaluates an alternate constructor call statement left-to-right.
+The evaluation starts from arguments, proceeds to constructor, and then the constructor is called.

 The process of evaluation of a superclass constructor call statement is performed as follows: